ProgrammerApasionated/Program-I/PrimerSemestreProgramación/Calculos Diversos/ReadmeCD.md

-# Practise for Programming I Finals.
+# Practice for Programming I Finals.
 A directory that has some exercises regarding core concepts from Python.

 ## Current content: